-One of the first thoughts that comes to mind when you hear "infestation" is the word "Mice".
-No surprise there, given the high rates of the rodents invasion in the UK.
+One of the first thoughts that come to mind when you hear "infestation" is the word "Mice".
+No surprise there, given the high rates of rodents invasion in the UK.
 A case study we made in 2016 shows that people (51.38% to be exact) encounter rodents more often than any other type of vermin.
 The pest can carry a number of health-treating diseases like leptospirosis, tularemia, typhus and even bubonic plague.
 On top of that, they host fleas.
 If you don’t take the needed actions to eliminate the rodents, you'll find yourself dealing with not one, but two sorts of infestations because of their presence.

 What Type of Diseases Do Mice Carry

 Don't get fooled by the critters' appearance.
 No matter how defenceless and cute they look, mice host a list of health hazardous illnesses.
 Here are the most common health concerns:

 How do mice spread diseases?